Dimitrije-Ciric/ruby_exercises/README.md

-# ruby_exercises
+# Ruby Exercises
-My solutions for "The Odin Project" ruby exercises
+These are my solutions for "The Odin Project" ruby exercises.